Michael Bates, Baron Bates: Charity work

-On 4 August 2014, Lord Bates embarked on a 1054 mile/two month walk from London to Berlin raising £41,000 for the German charity Friedensdorf International (Peace Village International) who provide emergency medical for child victims of conflict.
+On 4 August 2014, Lord Bates embarked on a 1,054 mile/two-month walk from London to Berlin raising £41,000 for the German charity Friedensdorf International (Peace Village International) who provide emergency medical for child victims of conflict.

-On 27 July 2015, the third anniversary of the London Olympics, Lord Bates embarked upon a 71-day, 1059 mile walk from Beijing to Hangzhou.
+On 27 July 2015, the third anniversary of the London Olympics, Lord Bates embarked upon a 71-day, 1,059-mile walk from Beijing to Hangzhou.
 The walk raised £90,000 for projects identified by the Red Cross Society in China.

-Olympic truce
+Olympic Truce

-Bates campaigned for the Olympic Truce for the London 2012 Olympic & Paralympic Games to be taken seriously by the signatories to the Olympic Truce Resolution of the United Nations General Assembly.
+Bates campaigned for the Olympic Truce for the London 2012 Olympic and Paralympic Games to be taken seriously by the signatories to the Olympic Truce Resolution of the United Nations General Assembly.
 In April 2011, he set out on a 'Walk for Truce' from Olympia in Greece to Westminster, London to raise awareness of the truce and to secure support for its observance at the London 2012 Games.
 In 2012, Lord Bates received the Open Fields Award from the Olympic Truce Foundation USA for his work in raising awareness for the truce.